paycoreio/docs/docs/products/payout-gateway/overview.md

   }
 }
 ```
-Full list of properties available <a href="https://apidoc.paycore.io/#tag/Payout-gateway/paths/~1payout-gateway~1payout-requests/post" target="_blank" rel="noopener">here</a>.
-Content of **fields** must be set according to payout-service.
-List of available payout services can be found in <a href="https://dashboard.paycore.io/payout-gateway/payout-routes" target="_blank" rel="noopener">dashboard</a> in column **service**.
-Payout service fields can be found on <a href="https://dashboard.paycore.io/connect-directory/payout-services" target="_blank" rel="noopener">services page</a> in overview.
+The full list of properties and atributes available in the <a href="https://apidoc.paycore.io/#tag/Payout-gateway/paths/~1payout-gateway~1payout-requests/post" target="_blank" rel="noopener">PayCore.io Public API documentation</a>.
+The content of **fields** must be set according to 'payout-service'.
+The list of available payout services can be found in the Payout Gateway on the <a href="https://dashboard.paycore.io/payout-gateway/payout-routes" target="_blank" rel="noopener">Dashboard</a> the **Payout Routes** tab.
+The payout service fields can be found in the <a href="https://dashboard.paycore.io/connect-directory/payout-services" target="_blank" rel="noopener">Payout Services</a> tab.

+Here is a list of terms we use and their definitions on payouts.

 <table border="1px">